followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/CommonPolarChartSeries/label/backgroundColor.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a background color for point labels.
+Colors the point labels' background.
+The default color is inherited from the points.
 <!--/shortDescription-->

 <!--fullDescription-->
-Labels are painted in the color of the series whose points they represent by default.
-You can set a custom background color.
-For this purpose, use the **backgroundColor** property of the **label** object.
+#include common-colorlist

+You can remove the label's background by setting this option to *"none"*.
+In this case, the label's text is the same color as the point.
 <!--/fullDescription-->